longnamewithnospaces/Human-Codon-Prediction/README.md

 ## Project Structure
 1. Source: Comprised of both Jupyter notebooks integrated with graphs and results, as well as some python files accompanied with SLURM SBATCH scripts - for the more computationally intensive tasks.
    - Data preprocessing:

-     a.
-Retreiving the expression data from GTEx
+      1. Retreiving the expression data from GTEx

-     b.
-Cleaning the data
+      2. Cleaning the data

-     c.
-Refining expression to categories + Graphs
+      3. Refining expression to categories + Graphs

-     d.
-Clustering proteins with CD-HIT + Grouping same-gene protein sequences
+      4. Clustering proteins with CD-HIT + Grouping same-gene protein sequences

-     e.
-Finding nearest trainset neighbours (to testset CD-HIT representatives) with BLASTP
+      5. Finding nearest trainset neighbours (to testset CD-HIT representatives) with BLASTP
    - Models:

-     a.
-Baseline models (frequency based)
+      1. Baseline models (frequency based)

-     b.
-Generating the tokenizer
+      2. Generating the tokenizer

-     c.
-Generating the arrow datasets
+      3. Generating the arrow datasets

-     d.
-Training and evaluating the BART models
+      4. Training and evaluating the BART models
    - Analysing the results:

-     a.
-Various accuracy graphs
+      1. Various accuracy graphs

-     b.
-Gene Set Enrichment Analysis for accuracy difference metric
+      2. Gene Set Enrichment Analysis for accuracy difference metric
 2. Data: The data used for each stage of the source.
 3. Graphs: The interesting graphs detailing the results of the project.